peterkhayes/inlineAB/README.md

 + Finding AB Events Flow
   - On the left navigation bar, under `Behavior` click on `Events`.
   - Under `Events` click on the last link `Events Flow`.
-  - This view shows the flow of of events.
-Which things varous users have seen and what lead to the next event.
+  - This view shows the flow of events.
+Which things various users have seen and what lead to the next event.
 + Finding AB Overview
   - On the left navigation bar, under `Behavior` click on `Events`.
   - Under `Events` click on the last link `Events Flow`.